Growli

 Is heartleaf philodendron toxic to cats and dogs?

-Heartleaf philodendron is mildly toxic to pets.
+Heartleaf philodendron is toxic to pets.
 ASPCA lists Philodendron species as toxic to cats and dogs due to insoluble calcium oxalates.

 What USDA hardiness zone does heartleaf philodendron grow in?